VIDA-NYU/domain_discovery_tool/README.md

 ### Local development

 First install conda, either through the Anaconda or miniconda installers provided by Continuum.
-You will also need Git and a Java Development Kit.
+You will also need Git and a Java Development Kit (>=1.8).
 These are system tools that are generally not provided by conda.

 Set up Domain Discovery API

 ```
 https://github.com/ViDA-NYU/domain_discovery_API.git